Thinkorswim/time-snatch/README.md

 Time Snatch is lightweight, reliable and secure.
 It gives you the flexibility to block and manage each website individually.

-The "Read your browsing history" permission is needed to check whether the current website you are visiting matches any of the ones you have blocked.
-The extension never saves, sends or uses any of this information for other purposes.
+The extension never saves, sends or uses any of your information for purposes other than its core functionality.

 ## Install from Web Store